defisym/OpenFusionExamples/Extensions/SDL_Mixer/ToInstall/Files/Help/SDL_Mixer/SDL_Mixer.md

 - Pause Specific Channel
 - Resume Specific Channel

+- Binary
   - Load Binary
     - *load file as binary*
     - *you can check if load success by checking `Get Binary Address` equals to `nullptr`, aka `0`*
   - Release Binary
     - *if binary is referenced, it won't be released*
   - Update Binary
     - *if binary is referenced or hash is the same, it won't be updated*

+- Effect
+  - Set Effect Panning
+  - Set Effect Position
+  - Set Effect Distance

 ## Condition